Developing Language Learning in the Primary Years with Queen Mary University of London

 Queen Mary University of London have used the constructed languages approach successfully at secondary and tertiary levels.
 They ran a Creating a Language Summer School to enable students from less-advantaged backgrounds to gain an understanding of linguistic concepts relevant to Languages and English Language GCSEs.
 They have also run Constructing a Language, a university level module, for a number of years.

-The three academics that will be teaching this course alongside the CLPE team are:
+The two academics that will be teaching this course alongside the CLPE team are:

 David Adger is Professor of Linguistics at Queen Mary University of London, and President of the Linguistics Association of Great Britain.
 He’s author of many books and articles on linguistics including the forthcoming Language Unlimited, from Oxford University Press.

 Coppe van Urk is a Lecturer in Linguistics at Queen Mary University of London.
 He writes on the nature of variation across languages, with a particular focus on understudied languages..

 English is both a subject in its own right and the medium for teaching; for pupils, understanding the language provides access to the whole curriculum.
 Fluency in the English language is an essential foundation for success in all subjects.National Curriculum, 2014

 Activities to develop young children’s knowledge of letters and sounds need to build on their existing knowledge of language and how print functions… Teachers need to arouse this enthusiasm by creating a classroom environment that builds on existing skills and leads to fresh understandings.Whole to Part Phonics, 1998